jlbelanger/robroy/README.md

 JS configuration options are defined in [`src/js/robroy.js`](https://github.com/jlbelanger/robroy/blob/main/src/js/robroy.js).
 To override these settings, pass them to `robroy({})` in your JS code.

-### SSS
+### CSS

-CSS variables are defined in [`src/scss/_variables.scss`](https://github.com/jlbelanger/robroy/blob/main/scss/_variables.scss).
+CSS variables are defined in [`src/css/style.css`](https://github.com/jlbelanger/robroy/blob/main/css/style.css).
 To override these settings, re-define the variables in your CSS file.

 ## Development